-Response: The Frog Pond Estates development has been designed to deter crime and ensure public safety.
-Streets and pedestrian connections will be lit for visibility and safety.
+Response: The Frog Pond Oaks development has been designed to deter crime and ensure public safety.
+As shown on Sheet IL-4, streets and pedestrian connections will be lit for visibility and safety.
 Homes will be oriented toward these streets to provide "eyes on the street."
 All dwellings will be addressed per Building and Fire Department requirements to allow identification for emergency response personnel.
 No parking and loading areas are proposed.
-Dwellings will have exterior porch lighting, which will complement the streetlights and add to safety and visibility.
+Dwellings will have exterior porch lighting, which will support the streetlights to provide safety and visibility.
 These standards are met.

-G. Section 4.176.
+H. Section 4.176.
 Landscaping, Screening, and Buffering.

+- [...]

-(.02) Landscaping and Screening Standards.
+- (.02) Landscaping and Screening Standards.

+- [...]

-C. General Landscaping Standard.
+- C. General Landscaping Standard.

+- [...]

 - 2. Required materials.
 Shrubs and trees, other than street trees, may be grouped.
 Ground cover plants must fully cover the remainder of the landscaped area (see Figure 21: General Landscaping).
-The General Landscaping Standard has two different requirements for trees and shrubs: - Where the landscaped area is less than 30 feet deep, one tree is required for every 30 linear feet. - b.
+The General Landscaping Standard has two different requirements for trees and shrubs:

+- a.
+Where the landscaped area is less than 30 feet deep, one tree is required for every 30 linear feet.

+- b.
 Where the landscaped area is 30 feet deep or greater, one tree is required for every 800 square feet and two high shrubs or three low shrubs are required for every 400 square feet.